 As a Church of England school our Governing Body consists of representatives from the parents, the South Wilford church community, the Diocese, the Carters Foundation, the staff and the Transform Trust.
 We also have an independent Clerk who is responsible for taking minutes of our meetings, and oversees our administration.
 Our Governors bring a wide range of skills and experience to the role.

 It is truly a privilege to be part of the highly skilled and dedicated team of professionals and volunteers here at South Wilford Primary School.
 The children and their learning experience are at the centre of all we do as Governors.

-Chair of Governors, South Wilford Primary School
+Acting Chair, South Wilford Primary School

 Overall Responsibilities of the Governing Body

 1. Contribute to the strategic discussions at governing body meetings which determine:• the vision and ethos of the school;

 - clear and ambitious strategic priorities and targets for the school;